MSeify123/FinalProject/ProjectGuidance.md

 I1126 00:10:29.668511 140586117482240 model_lib_v2.py:991]  + Loss/total_loss: 0.888714

 Analysis:
+Training and validation loss are not so different.
+But both numbers need to be decreased by improving the model.
+Please refer to FinalResults directory"
 I was surprised that the precision and recall are low.
-The model does not recognize far vehicles.
-The model did not recognize parked vehicles in dark areas (can be improved by augmentation brightness by increasing the delta value)
+Please refer to FinalResults directory" The model does not recognize far vehicles.
+Noticed by generating the gifs The model did not recognize parked vehicles in dark areas (can be improved by augmentation brightness by increasing the delta value) Noticed by generating the gifs
 I believe also adding an augmentation regarding blue or image quality may improve the behaviour.
+Noticed by generating the gifs
 I tried to improve them but did not get much time.
-This can also be noticed from the annimations.
+Noticed by generating the gifs

 I also did not like the fact that the test dataset did not include cyclist detection.
+I should have added extra tfrecord to ensure that the mdoel can capture that.

 Suggestion--> learn more about the effects of augmentations, optimizers and learning rates.
 I think these topics need to be more studied, by this I can have better starting point and save myself alot of time.
 But thanks to trying I was able to understand a lot of things now and definetly l learned something that I am so proud of.